-Example Explanation I saw an boring movie yesterday. verb: to bore [langweilen] → present participle as adjective: boring Helen told me about a fascinating book this morning. verb: to fascinate [faszinieren] → present participle as adjective: fascinating
+II CAW AN NATINA MANIA VACTATAAN verb: to bore [langweilen] → present participle as adjective: boring verb: to fascinate [faszinieren] → present participle as adjective: fascinating

 The present participle as an adjective has an active meaning (the movie bores me, the book fascinates me).

-The object of the participle (Here: "movie", "book") is the cause [Ursache] or the giver of a feeling: The movie gives me the feeling of boredom [Langeweile].
+The object of the participle (Here: "I, Helen") is the cause [Ursache] or the giver of a feeling: The movie gives me the feeling of boredom [Langeweile].